 - Drizzle on the tops of the filled cream puffs.

 - Place in the fridge for 10-15 minutes to cool and harden the chocolate quickly.
 Serve.

 - Yes, you will be using both the whites and the yolks for the cream puff pastry.

 - You will have enough filling for 1 ½ batches of cream puffs.
-I don't recommend doubling or 1 1 ½ing the recipe because this pastry dough should be cooked as should as it is made for the cream puffs to inflate properly.
-While my first batch of cream puffs are cooking, I wash my pot and make another ½ batch.
+I don't recommend doubling or 1 1 ½ing the recipe because this pastry dough should be cooked as should, as it is made for the cream puffs to inflate properly.
+While my first batch of cream puffs is cooking, I wash my pot and make another ½ batch.

 Thanks for stopping by!
 Before you go, be sure to check out a few of my most popular recipes!